 When he was age 13, in 1940, he lived in the home of his married older brother and wife, Claude W. and Louise Minerd in Rome Township, Athens County.

-During World War II, he served in the U.S. Armed Forces, joining in April 1945.
+During the waning days of World War II, he served in the U.S. Armed Forces, joining in April 1945.

 ~ Son Roy M. Minerd ~